thevinhluu/json-server-tutorials/README.md

   - Data should be fetched asynchronously and the APIs should support not just GET but also POST, PUT and DELETE requests
   - Creating a node + express + mongodb backend is pretty time consuming

-Course structure
+### Course structure

-  - How to create a simple json file that can be used as a database
+  * How to create a simple json file that can be used as a database
-  - Querying a list of items
+  * Querying a list of items
-  - Querying by id
+  * Querying by id
-  - Filtering
+  * Filtering
-  - Sorting
+  * Sorting
-  - Pagination
+  * Pagination
-  - Querying with operations
+  * Querying with operations
-  - Querying by full text search
+  * Querying by full text search
-  - Querying parent or child entities
+  * Querying parent or child entities
-  - Making POST, PUT or DELETE requests
+  * Making POST, PUT or DELETE requests

-Prerequisites
+### Prerequisites

-  - JSON format
+  * JSON format
-  - Hơ APIs are consumed in a frontend app
+  * How APIs are consumed in a frontend app